Skip to main content

 Every sewage job starts with Category 3 containment.
 We isolate the affected area and use negative air pressure with HEPA filtration before any material removal begins.
 This keeps contamination from spreading to clean areas.

+We respond within one hour, 24 hours a day.
 Want to know how sewage cleanup works in Las Vegas or whether your insurance covers it?
 Read our guide to what homeowners insurance typically covers for water and sewage events.